Overview

 What is the graduation rate at Tufts University?

-94% of students who start at Tufts University end up finishing their degree within six years of enrolling.
-This is 36% more than the national median.
+93% of students who start at Tufts University finish their degree within six years of enrolling.
+This is 35% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Tufts University go on to earn?

-10 years after starting school at Tufts University, the median earnings among students who received federal financial aid was $83,214.
+The median income of students 10 years after starting at Tufts University is $83,214.
 This is $32,823 more than the national median.

 How much do students at Tufts take out in loans?

-Graduates of Tufts have to take out a median of $16,250 in federal student loans.
-This is $2,750 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Tufts take out a median of $16,250 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources